Single-Vehicle Accident Insurance Claim

 When you’re dealing with an insurance company, be as calm as possible.
 Don’t argue with them or show annoyance.
 Simply ask them what their policy offers and sign up for it.
 Let them know that you were not at fault for the accident and that you are filing a single-vehicle accident insurance claim.
 Wait for them to accept your claims and make a decision.
 In most cases, you will receive a check from your insurance company within seven days.

 When you file a single-vehicle accident insurance claim, it can be a hassle.
 Insurance claims can be time-consuming and frustrating, but they are worth the effort if you are able to get the money from the company.
 Filing a claim should never be done without proper research and preparation.
-If you have been in a multiple-vehicle crash, you should consider consulting with an accident lawyer to learn more about filing an insurance claim.
+If you have been in a car accident, you should consider consulting with an accident lawyer to learn more about filing an insurance claim.
 They will be able to assist you in knowing what you need to do to submit an accident insurance claim and to find out whether or not your company will provide help with processing the claim.

 Click to learn more about How Does an Accident Affect a Car Lease?